-CBRE, the international real estate company, has updated its global 50, which lists annual office costs per square foot.
+CBRE, the international real estate company, has updated its global 50, which lists annual office costs per square foot, as real estate companies are a big business now a days and real estate agents as the ones linked here can help people a lot getting their dream homes easily.

 Once again, the West End of London (where Lighthouse is based) comes top at $179.
 The ‘City of London’, the banking district, comes in at $119: one third less.
 Meanwhile, mid-town Manhattan is $54, central Boston is $40 and Gartner’s home town, Stamford, CT, is $38: almost one fifth the cost of central London.
 The scarcity of good locations will, without a doubt cause a sort of filtering of professions that can afford it.
 You will no longer see low to medium income earning offices in these metropolitan areas, much to the chagrin of “mom and pop” shops.